Long Term Strategy

 Who: This core team will be workshopping our strategy and DNA through in-person retreats.
 The core LTS team is made up of our national staff, and the leaders of our major programs and representatives from regional networks.
 We care deeply about folks beyond the LTS team engaging in this process, and we’re committed to implementing the wide range of opinions and experiences in the strategy as it develops.

 Status of the process: We laid the groundwork for the LTS process at the Program Support Team retreat in January by building the container for our team, reflecting on the existing DNA of our organization, and identifying programmatic gaps in our work this spring.
 Check out the overview of the PST’s January retreat here.
 At the April retreat we dug into strategy and investigated the theory of change through which we organize.
 During the July retreat, we reached decisions about the core purpose we exist to serve and revised our mission statement.
 See the report below for more details.
-If you have problems with your homework, then by requesting the service do homework for me you can be calm about your future.

 What we read: